MicrosoftDocs/SupportArticles-docs/support/dotnet/framework/no-events-from-com-object.md

 ---
 # .NET CF application calls Unadvise on COM connection point when form loses focus

-This article helps you working around the problem that no events are received from the Component Object Model (COM) object when the .NET Compact Framework application that creates a COM object and connects to its source connection point loses focus.
+This article helps you work around the problem that no events are received from the Component Object Model (COM) object when the .NET Compact Framework application that creates a COM object and connects to its source connection point loses focus.

 _Original product version:_ &nbsp; Microsoft .NET Compact Framework 3.5
 _Original KB number:_ &nbsp; 2300221